AdamVenis/adamvenis.github.io/_posts/2020-08-31-making-estimates.md

 plt.show()
 ```
 <img src="/images/graph2.png" width="640" class="center">
+<div class="footnote">Pictured: empirical mean in red, and improved estimators in blue and green</div>

 We did it!
 These modified estimators are mutually equivalent, and both have better worst case guarantees than the simple empirical mean.